cmsflash/word2vec-pytorch/README.md

-# OceanText
+# word2vec PyTorch

-Implementation of OceanText, a visual embedding algorithm for Chinese.
-It is the final year project of [Shen Zhuoran](https://github.com/cmsflash) and [Yao Qinging](https://github.com/vvvfo).
+Implementation of word2vec in PyTorch, a word embedding algorithm.
+This codebase features fast training and inference speed (up to 70x faster vs. other implementations due to a bug fix), compatibility with the latest version of PyTorch (1.7.0), and high code quality.